RafiPratomo/python-api-challenge/README.md

 ## Installation

 To run this project, you need to have Python 3.8 or later installed on your system.
-Follow the steps below to set up the project: